In Ramada Da Vida: Plot

-Drew (Drew Carey) is tasked with entertaining some Vietnamese investors, who are thinking of opening a Winfred-Louder department store in Hanoi.
-During drinks at a Ramada Inn, Drew and his friends, Lewis Kiniski (Ryan Stiles) and Oswald Lee Harvey (Diedrich Bader), notice the house band is on a break and take to the stage to entertain the investors.
-The hotel's manager (Rick Scarry) enjoys their performance and asks them to play at the Inn for the rest of the week.
+Drew is tasked with entertaining some Vietnamese investors, who are thinking of opening a Winfred-Louder department store in Hanoi.
+During drinks at a Ramada Inn, Drew and his friends, Lewis Kiniski and Oswald Lee Harvey, notice the house band is on a break and take to the stage to entertain the investors.
+The hotel's manager enjoys their performance and asks them to play at the Inn for the rest of the week.
 Drew thinks it would be a distraction, but changes his mind when he meets Darcy, a groupie who finds him attractive.
-The guys audition for a guitar player and after turning down a number of guitarists, they hire Ed (Joe Walsh), believing that his skills will not show them up.
-Meanwhile, Drew's friend, Kate O'Brien (Christa Miller), tries to get herself fired as she hates her job.
+The guys audition for a guitar player and after turning down a number of guitarists, they hire Ed, believing that his skills will not show them up.
+Meanwhile, Drew's friend, Kate O'Brien, tries to get herself fired as she hates her job.
 Drew allows Kate to quit, but promises that he will re-hire her if she cannot find another job in a week.

-Mimi Bobeck (Kathy Kinney) comes to the Inn to inform Drew that he is expected to appear at a party hosted by Mrs. Louder (Nan Martin), as they have closed the Vietnam deal.
+Mimi Bobeck comes to the Inn to inform Drew that he is expected to appear at a party hosted by Mrs. Louder, as they have closed the Vietnam deal.
 Mimi laughs at Drew when he chooses to skip the party and continue playing with the band.
 The hotel manager invites the Horndogs to become the Inn's new permanent house band, but Oswald and Lewis have to quit because they cannot handle having two jobs.
-When Drew's boss, Mr. Wick (Craig Ferguson), asks him to set up the new store in Vietnam, Drew decides to turn down the promotion to stay with the band, which continues with two new members.
+When Drew's boss, Mr. Wick, asks him to set up the new store in Vietnam, Drew decides to turn down the promotion to stay with the band, which continues with two new members.
 When Kate asks for her old job back, Drew breaks their deal, telling her that he wants her to find something she loves, like he has with his band.